 Staying close to your best customers and partners is critical to your business’ future success.
 This is the only way to know how and when to alter course as business conditions change.
 It’s like sailing: you have to tack into or against the wind, all while keeping fixed on a set destination.
 And there’s a lot of that going on right now.
 Here’s what you can do to stay connected as you sail onward.

 In-person Customer Advisory Board (CAB) and Partner Advisory Board (PAB) meetings are now returning.
 But COVID, geopolitical events, and economic conditions don’t always allow for people to travel.
-The question remains: How do you engage customers and partners when you are not able to meet face-to-face and everyone is experiencing “Zoom overload”?
-The answer is to build a virtual, integrated engagement model that is respectful to your customers and partners — both in terms of the quantity of time you ask of them and the quality of the messages and discussion topics you put on the table.
+The question remains: How do you engage customers and partners when you are not always able to meet face-to-face and everyone is experiencing “Zoom overload”?
+The answer is to embrace an integrated engagement model that is respectful to your customers and partners — both in terms of the quantity of time you ask of them and the quality of the messages and discussion topics you put on the table.
 (NOTE: you should engage customers separately from your partners; do not combine them because they have different interests, expectations, and perspectives.)

-Whether meeting in person or online, instead of pushing aggressive selling tactics, a better approach is to engage subsets of customers or partners in helpful virtual roundtables.
+Whether meeting in person or online, instead of pushing aggressive selling tactics, a better approach is to engage subsets of customers or partners in helpful, smaller, roundtables.
 With Customer Advisory Board meetings, an engagement typically included a networking dinner followed by a day-long in-person meeting.
-That’s all changed.
-Beginning in May 2020 and continuing throughout 2021, companies are hosting a series of three or four (or more) one-hour (or 90-minute max) virtual roundtable discussions to take the place of a full-day in-person meeting.
-Each virtual roundtable addresses a single specific question.
+Companies are now hosting a series of three or four (or more) one-hour (or 90-minute max) virtual or locally-run roundtable meetings (in-person).
+Each roundtable addresses a single specific question.
 The shorter time commitment makes it easier for people to participate.
 And we’ve discovered that they very much want to talk, ask questions, and get guidance from their peers.
 Selling is not the goal; providing helpful guidance, support, and encouragement is the goal.
 (Example of a locally hosted meeting: one of my clients has a number of CAB members located in New York; another has a group in Chicago.
 These smaller groups are called “CAB pods”.)